 Florida Beach Hotels Along the Emerald Coast

 The Florida Panhandle is home to the Emerald Coast, which stretches about 100 miles from Pensacola to Panama City.
 This area is known for its emerald-green water and sugar-white sand.
 At Okaloosa Island (located between Fort Walton Beach and Destin on Santa Rosa Island), The Boardwalk is a hoppin’ spot where you can find beachfront stores, ice cream shops, restaurants and lots of beach volleyball nets.
 Steps away, visit aquatic creatures at Gulfarium Marine Adventure Park or, if you need a break from the beach, let the tadpoles loose at Wild Willy’s Adventure Zone.
-After a fun-filled day, retreat back to recently renovated The Island by Hotel RL.
+After a fun-filled day, retreat back to recently renovated The Island Resort in Fort Walton Beach.
 It offers suites and pool deck rooms, movie nights by the Cabana Pool, and even a chance to meet Misty, The Island’s resident mermaid at the Grotto Pool.

 Over at the opposite end of Santa Rosa Island, Pensacola Beach draws in families with dolphin tours, eco-friendly trails and Blue Angels air shows and practices, along with water activities, such as parasailing, paddleboarding and more.
 Holiday Inn Resort Pensacola Beach Gulf Front provides direct beach access, as well as a 250-foot lazy river pool.
 Larger frog squads can take advantage of the family suites, which sleep up to eight people and come equipped with video games.